publisha/student_site/README.md

 Change localization string variables in `_config.yml`.

-English text used in the theme has been grouped  so you can quickly translate the theme or change labels to suit your needs.
+English text used in the template has been grouped  so you can quickly change labels to suit your needs.

 ```yml
      str_follow_on: "Follow on"